← All workflows

 What types of corporate dissolutions does this skill support?

 CaseMark's Plan of Liquidation skill is designed for voluntary dissolutions of U.S. corporations.
-It covers the full lifecycle from board and shareholder approvals through creditor notice, asset liquidation, distribution waterfalls, state filings, and IRS Form 966 compliance.
+It covers the full lifecycle from board and shareholder approvals through final state dissolution filings and IRS compliance.

-Does the plan account for multiple share classes and liquidation preferences?
+Does the plan address multi-class share structures and liquidation preferences?

-Does the output include IRS Form 966 guidance?
+Does the output include IRS Form 966 compliance guidance?

 Can I use this for a corporation with pending litigation or environmental liabilities?

 Absolutely.
 CaseMark's skill accounts for pending obligations including litigation, contracts, employee benefits, and environmental liabilities.
-The plan includes provisions for reserving funds and addressing contingent claims during the wind-down process.
+The plan includes provisions for reserving funds and addressing contingent claims during the winding-down process.

-How long does it take to generate a Plan of Liquidation?
+How long does it take to generate a complete plan?

-CaseMark typically generates a comprehensive draft Plan of Liquidation in approximately 12 minutes.
-This replaces what would normally take hours of manual drafting, giving attorneys a strong starting point for review and customization.
+CaseMark typically generates a comprehensive Plan of Liquidation and Dissolution in approximately 12 minutes.
+This replaces what traditionally takes hours of manual drafting, allowing attorneys to focus on strategic review and client counsel.

 Related